 Dictatorship may be more efficient in the short term, but an open society is more efficient in the longer term.

 This is because problems are brought out into the open, discussed and solutions tried.
 Dictatorships implement five year plans, or great leaps forward, with very little or no discussion.

+Terrible suffering may ensue, with no redress for the victims.
+They are necessary collateral.
+They are the victims of intolerance.
 Thus a compassionate society focuses on problems (in line with a goal of removing suffering), and the solution to problems.